 100 Things to Do in Iowa also highlights Lansing’s Horsfall Variety Store (p.
 146) and Skinny Dip Ice Cream (p.
 35).

-However, the interesting Driftless Area Education and Visitors Center isn’t mentioned.
+However, the small, but interesting Driftless Area Education and Visitors Center isn’t mentioned.
 That’s probably because the National Mississippi River Museum & Aquarium in Dubuque (p.
 116) is listed.
 I’m guessing the Dubuque site covers the same material and more, making it a good choice over the museum in Lansing.

 The Driftless Area Education and Visitors Center in Lansing provides a good overview of life along the Mississippi in days gone by.